 Since going grain-free, one of the things I miss the most is the ease of serving cold cereal for breakfast.
 Finally I have perfected this simple, filling, and mostly-frugal cold cereal recipe!
 It’s perfect for camping, on-the-go mornings, or for an afternoon snack!
+If you are looking for something a little more healthy I suggest you check out some Liver Healing Foods instead!

 First of all, if you’re not sure why in the world you’d want a grain-free granola, there are several reasons: